Connect with us

 Containment Efforts at Scarborough Port

-The Tobago House of Assembly (THA) is focused on containing an oil spill in Tobago.
-Head of the island, Chief Secretary Farley Augustine in a statement on his Facebook page about 1 a.m. on Friday 9th February, noted that crews have been assisting with cleanup efforts since Thursday morning.
+Scarborough, Tobago – February 9th, 2024 – The Tobago House of Assembly (THA) is intensely focused on containing the ongoing oil spill in Tobago, which continues to pose a severe threat to the island’s environment and economy.
+In a statement on his Facebook page around 1 a.m. on Friday, February 9th, Chief Secretary Farley Augustine confirmed that crews have been tirelessly assisting with cleanup efforts since Thursday morning.

-Throughout yesterday’s clean-up and containment exercises, the THA also partnered with the Office of Disaster Preparedness and Management (ODPM), the Institute of Marine Affairs (IMA); the Environmental Management Agency (EMA); Maritime; the Ministry of Works and Transport; the Ministry of Energy and Energy Industries; the Trinidad and Tobago Coast Guard.
+Throughout the previous day’s cleanup and containment exercises, the THA also partnered with key national agencies including the Office of Disaster Preparedness and Management (ODPM), the Institute of Marine Affairs (IMA), the Environmental Management Agency (EMA), Maritime Services Division, the Ministry of Works and Transport, the Ministry of Energy and Energy Industries, and the Trinidad and Tobago Coast Guard.

-A statement issued by the Ministry of Energy and Energy Industries (MEEI) on Thursday, confirmed that an oil-like substance was observed emanating from an overturned vessel in the area of Canoe Bay, Tobago.
-It noted that TEMA is currently managing the incident and that an MEEI team had been dispatched to Tobago to assist, should TEMA and the THA so desire.
+A statement issued by the Ministry of Energy and Energy Industries (MEEI) on Thursday, February 8th, confirmed the oil-like substance emanating from an overturned vessel near Canoe Bay.
+It noted that TEMA was managing the incident and that an MEEI team had been dispatched to Tobago to assist as desired by TEMA and the THA.

 Overturned Vessel Sited in Tobago